Generic name: abacavir [ a-BAK-a-vir ]

 Abacavir is used together with other medicines to treat human immunodeficiency virus (HIV) infection.
 HIV is the virus that causes acquired immunodeficiency syndrome (AIDS).

-Appropriate studies have not been performed on the relationship of age to the effects of abacavir in infants younger than 3 months of age.
+Appropriate studies have not been performed on the relationship of age to the effects of abacavir in children younger than 3 months of age.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of abacavir in the elderly.
 However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving abacavir.